sparkflows/sparkflows-docs/docs/installation-upgrading/installation/index.rst

 Fire runs with H2 database by default but can easily be set up to run with MySQL as well.

-More details on configuring Fire is available at : Configuring Fire
+More details on configuring Fire is available at : :doc:`../configuration`